mindds/GPT-CI-Staging/README.md

 1. **CI Stage Classification**
    We applied the framework to classify patients as **Cognitively Unimpaired (CU)**, **Mild Cognitive Impairment (MCI)**, or **Dementia** using a dataset of 1,002 Medicare fee-for-service patients from the **Mass General Brigham (MGB) Healthcare Accountable Care Organization (ACO)**.
    GPT-4o’s performance was compared with several other frameworks to assess its language understanding capabilities and potential in clinical settings.
+   To benchmark GPT-4o’s performance and assess its potential in clinical settings, we compared it with three alternative deep learning frameworks:
+   1. *USE Framework*: Sentence-level keyword filtering, Universal Sentence Encoder (USE) embeddings, Recursive Feature Elimination (RFE), and XGBoost classifier.
+   2. *DementiaBERT Framework*: Sentence-level keyword filtering, DementiaBERT embeddings (fine-tuned on dementia-related clinical language), and XGBoost classifier.
+   3. *Hybrid Framework*: GPT-4o-generated summaries of chunked notes, followed by embedding via DementiaBERT and XGBoost classification.

-2. **CDR Scoring**
+3. **CDR Scoring**
    We further evaluated GPT-4o on the task of assigning **global Clinical Dementia Rating (CDR)** scores using specialist notes from patients who visited the MGB memory clinic.

 Beyond performance evaluation, we explored the design of an **interactive AI agent** that integrates the GPT-4o-powered framework to enable real-time interaction and decision support for cognitive diagnoses.

 ## Repository Structure

-- `ci_staging/`
-  Contains the full pipeline for **CI stage classification**, including GPT inference, evaluation and comparison across different frameworks.
+ci_staging/ # Contains the full pipeline for **CI stage classification**, including GPT inference, evaluation and comparison across different frameworks.

-- `cdr_scoring/`
+├── use_model/            # USE framework: keyword-filtered sentences + USE + RFE + XGBoost
+├── dementia_bert/        # DementiaBERT framework and Hybrid framework

+cdr_scoring/
-  Contains the pipeline for **CDR score assignment**, from preprocessing to prompting of GPT and downstream results analysis.
+    └──                   # Contains the pipeline for **CDR score assignment**, from preprocessing to prompting of GPT and downstream results analysis.

 ## ⚠️ Notes